csun-comp430-s19/funkadelic/README.md

 ## Known limitations
 Funkadelic only contains functions of maximum arity 1.
-## Knowing what you know now, what would you do differently?
-- Learn Haskell more along the way to be able to use the language more effectively.

 ## How do I compile your compiler?
 - Install <a href="https://docs.haskellstack.org/en/stable/README/">Stack</a>

 Docker version (must be in docker directory):
 - Install <a href="https://docs.docker.com/install/">Docker</a>
 - ./install.sh

 ## How do I run your compiler?
 - stack run Funkadelic-exe IN_FILEPATH

 Docker version (must be in docker directory):
 - ./compile.sh IN_FILEPATH

 ## How do I run the compiled code?
 Assuming node, npm, and (node install adt) are all installed:
 - node out.js